 Test and Exam Support

-Exams are always stressful, but students with disabilities can feel the extra strain.
-Schools can ease this pressure by giving students extra time for tests and exams and access to helpful tools, such as screen-reading technology.
+Exams are always stressful, but students with disabilities may feel extra strain.
+Schools can help by giving students extra time for tests and access to tools like screen readers.

-In addition to the above, there are other ways schools can make the learning environment feel safer and more comfortable for students with disabilities.
-This can include giving them priority registration, a reduced course load, and providing access to note takers and sign-language interpreters.
+There are many other ways schools can make learning safe and comfortable for students with disabilities.
+These can include priority registration, a reduced course load, and note-takers.

 Family and Friends

 Your family and friends know you best and play a key role in helping you achieve academic success.
-From financial guidance and workload organization to staying on top of household chores and even reminding you to take your medication on time, having your loved ones around you is one of the best ways to stay on track while studying.
+They may be able to help with finances, organization, chores, and more.
+So, having your loved ones around is one of the best ways to stay on track.